mcarvin8/xml-disassembler/README.md

 Reassemble 1 XML directory (`filePath`) containing disassembled files back into 1 XML file.
 The paths you provide must be **relative** paths.

-> **NOTE**: You should be reassembling files created by this package's `DisassembleXMLFileHandler` class for intended results.
-This class will assume all disassembled files in `filePath` have the same XML Root Element.
-The reassembled XML file will be created in the parent directory of `filePath` and will overwrite the original file used to create the original disassembled directories, if it still exists and the `fileExtension` flag matches the original file extension.
+> **NOTE**: You should be reassembling disassembled files created by this package's disassembler for intended results.

-Import the `ReassembleXMLFileHandler` class from the package.

 ```typescript
 /*